emanuelazevedo/pixels/README.md

 ## You can check it in https://emanuelazevedo.github.io/pixels

+### You can make pixel art with the sizes you want and export the drawn to an image

 To setup the project do:
 - npm install node-sass@4.14.1 && npm install react-color && npm install react-component-export-image